Last Updated on February 10, 2023 by Maggie McKneely

 - Old Lagos – The 16th-century architecture is still mostly in place, with streets paved with granite and houses built of white-smooth stone.
 Take some time to wander down its streets, explore the shops, and grab lunch at one of its authentic Portuguese cafes.

-- Forte da Ponta da Bandeira – When you drive through old town, you can’t miss this stone fort guarding the city.
+- Forte da Ponta da Bandeira – When you drive through the old town, you can’t miss this stone fort guarding the city.
 You have to cross a drawbridge to enter the 17th-century structure, built during the Portuguese Restoration War.

 After you’re done exploring Lagos, start the 2.5-hour drive back north to Lisbon.
 If you rented a car, I suggest dropping off your car at the rental place and using public transport for the rest of your time in Lisbon.
 Lisbon is NOT car-friendly, and very easy to get around using other means.